matrix-org/matrix-rich-text-editor/README.md

 To build for a single platform, or to learn more, see the individual README files above.

+## Release the code

+* Swift/iOS:
+Run `release_ios.sh` which will open a PR against [the swift package repo](https://github.com/matrix-org/matrix-wysiwyg-composer-swift) with the latest from main(in future will handle tags/releases).

 ## More info

 For more detailed explanations and examples of platform-specific code to use